AB 1048: Workers’ compensation.

 Enacted

-This bill would, when the basis for any adjustment, change, or denial of an item or procedure is a contract, require the explanation of review to include information on that underlying contract, including whom the rendering medical provider may contact to seek a copy of the relevant, applicable underlying contract.
-The bill would state that disclosure of a medical provider network does not satisfy this requirement and would state that if the contract is not received sent to the rendering provider or their agent within 30 business days of the providers request, the bill shall be reprocessed and paid, as specified.
+This bill would, when the basis for any adjustment, change, or denial of an item or procedure is a contract, would require the explanation of review or explanation of benefits to include information on that underlying contract, including whom the rendering medical provider may contact to seek a copy of the underlying contract. the state assigned medical provider network identification number and an email address that the rendering medical provider may use to request a copy of the underlying contract that entitles them to take the preferred rate.
+The bill would state that disclosure of a medical provider network does not satisfy this requirement and would state that if the contract is not sent to the rendering provider or their agent within 30 business days of the providers request, the bill shall be reprocessed and paid, as specified. requirement.
+The bill would require the payor, upon request, to provide the rendering provider or their agent with a copy of the underlying contract once per 365-day period.

 Existing law requires each employer to establish a utilization review process to review and approve, modify, or deny treatment recommendations and establishes an independent medical review process to resolve disputes over a utilization review decision.
 Existing law requires various requirements to be met in determining whether to approve, modify, or deny requests by a physician for medical services.